 And coming in e-book Fall 2017 is notorious queer theorist Jack Halberstam’s Trans*: A Quick and Quirky Account of Gender Variability; Asian American and Middle Eastern studies scholar of popular culture and political activism Sunaina Maira’s Boycott!
 The Academy and Justice for Palestine, and popular literature and radical social movements analyst Shelley Streeby’s Imagining the Future of Climate Change.

-What’s on tap for Spring 2018 and beyond: eminent historian of social movements Barbara Ransby’s Making All Black Lives Matter, Macarena Gomez-Barris on the rise and fall of the “pink tide” in Latin America, myself on Ayn Rand and neoliberal greed, and Alex Lubin on the war on terror.
+What’s on tap for Spring 2018 and beyond: eminent historian of social movements Barbara Ransby’s Making All Black Lives Matter, Macarena Gomez-Barris on the art and politics in Latin America with Beyond the Pink Tide, myself on Ayn Rand and neoliberal greed, and Alex Lubin on the war on terror.

 What can readers look forward to learning from the series?
 How should instructors use these books in their classrooms?